 - A polite greeting typically involves maintaining eye contact and offering a handshake.

-- Unlike Brazilians, Brits like to have personal space, so don’t stand too close.
+- Unlike Brazilians, Brits like to protect their personal space, so don’t stand too close.

 Business etiquette: Canada

 - Canadian business relationships can take longer to establish than American ones, which tend to be more goal-oriented and focused on short-term gains.
-“Canadians value forming deep, meaningful partnerships, and there may be more patience in developing professional relationships,” explained Emily Hosie, founder and CEO of Rebelstork, the largest recommerce platform for baby gear returns in North America.
+“Canadians value forming deep, meaningful partnerships, and there may be more patience in developing professional relationships,” said Emily Hosie, founder and CEO of the Toronto-based Rebelstork.

 - Canadians tend to prefer an empathetic, patient communication style.
-According to Hosie, Rebelstork’s team has found success in listening first, then offering solutions in a thoughtful and timely manner.
+Hosie shared that her team has found success in listening first and then offering solutions in a thoughtful and timely manner.

-- Despite being geographic neighbors, the U.S. and Canada have different labor laws and industry regulations.
-It is important that all employees understand each country’s rules.
-“Canadian regulations for baby gear quality checks can differ from those standards in the U.S. on the same products,” Hosie said.
-“We train our quality control staff to meet the specific requirements of each country to ensure compliance and maintain trust with customers.”
+- Despite being geographic neighbors, the U.S. and Canada have different labor laws and industry regulations, so it’s important for all employees to understand each country’s rules.
+For example, “Canadian regulations for baby gear quality checks can differ from those standards in the U.S. on the same products,” Hosie said.
+“We train our quality-control staff to meet the specific requirements of each country to ensure compliance and maintain trust with customers.”

-“Immerse yourself in the local culture, listen deeply to your potential partners and adapt your business approach to the local environment,” advised Kato.
+“Immerse yourself in the local culture, listen deeply to your potential partners and adapt your business approach to the local environment,” Kato said.
 “Flexibility and empathy go a long way in building meaningful international relationships.”